EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/04-create-reviews-agent-file.md

-# Step 4: Create the Reviews Agent File
+# 5.5: Define the Review Agent in Separate File.

 In this step, we will create a new file `review_agent.py` in `src/agents/` that defines the Reviews Agent and its logic.
 This file will set up the agent to use a vector store and LLM to retrieve and summarize product reviews.